-Immediately inform your residents of the wording of the DOI and the reasons behind adopting it:
+Small steps to inform your residents of the wording of the DOI and the reasons behind adopting it:

-- Add the Declaration to the town website or hang a framed copy in the Town Clerks office, library, fire station, and recreation facilities. - Print the Declaration in the Town Newsletter and include reasons why the Select Board believes this is an important step forward for the town.
-Perhaps this is the first of a series of articles. - Include it in the Town's Annual Report along with a discussion of the broader role that Inclusion, Diversity and Equity are playing throughout Vermont and the farreaching implications of the 2020 Census which show that Vermont has a dwindling and aging population.
+- Add the Declaration to the town website or hang a framed copy in the Town Clerks office and include reasons why the Select Board believes this is an important step forward for the town. - Print the Declaration in the Town Newsletter along with the reasons for adopting.
+Perhaps this is the first of a series of articles. - Include in the Towns Annual Report along with a report of the broader role that Inclusion, Diversity and equity are playing throughout the State of Vermont and the far-reaching implications of the 2020 Census which show that Vermont has a dwindling and aging population.

-IN-DEPTH IMPLEMENTATION
+IN-DEPTH Implementation